 My own beginning Zen practice was fostered by his centers.
 My first instruction was at Sokoji, and my practice began at a branch of the Zen Center complex, what was then called the Berkeley Zendo.

-And, I am only one of thousands his work touched.
+And, I am only one of thousands his life and work touched.

 He left two dharma successors, his son Hoitsu Suzuki and an American Richard Baker.
 Through them the largest stream of American Soto Zen begins.